interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 2. A user executes the ``requestIssue`` function to open an issue request on the BTC Parachain.
 The issue request includes the amount of PolkaBTC the user wants to have, which Vault the user uses, and a small collateral to prevent `griefing <griefing>`_.
 3. A user sends the equivalent amount of BTC that he wants to issue as PolkaBTC to the Vault on the Bitcoin blockchain with the ``lockBTC`` function.
 The user extracts a transaction inclusion proof of that locking transaction on the Bitcoin blockchain.
 4. The user executes the ``executeIssue`` function on the BTC Parachain.
 The issue function requires a reference to the previous issue request and the transaction inclusion proof of the ``lockBTC`` transaction.
 If the function completes successfully, the user receives the requested amount of PolkaBTC into his account.
-5. Optional: If the user is not able to complete the issue request within the predetermined time frame (``CommitPeriod``), anyone is able to call the ``abort`` function to cancel the issue request.
+5. Optional: If the user is not able to complete the issue request within the predetermined time frame (``IssuePeriod``), anyone is able to call the ``abort`` function to cancel the issue request.

 Data Model
 ~~~~~~~~~~